NixOS/nix/doc/manual/src/release-notes/rl-2.13.md

 * You can now disable the global flake registry by setting the `flake-registry` configuration option to an empty string.
 The same can be achieved at runtime with `--flake-registry ""`.

+* Since 2.13.4, a new function `builtins.readFileType` is available.
+It is similar to `builtins.readDir` but acts on a single file or directory.

+* Since 2.13.4, the `builtins.readDir` function has been optimized when encountering not-yet-known file types from POSIX's `readdir`.
+In such cases the type of each file was discovered by making multiple syscalls.
+This change makes these operations lazy such that these lookups will only be performed if the attribute is used.
+  This optimization affects a minority of filesystems and operating systems.